-The digital interpolation filter upsamples the output of the digital audio processing block by the required oversampling ratio before data are provided to the digital delta-sigma modulator and analog reconstruction filter stages.
-The filter provides a linear phase output with a group delay of $21/F_S$.
+The digital interpolation filter upsamples the output of the digital audio processing block by the required oversampling ratio before data is provided to the digital delta-sigma modulator and analog reconstruction filter stages.
+The filter provides a linear phase output with a group delay of $21/f_S$.
 In addition, programmable digital interpolation filtering is included to provide enhanced image filtering and reduce signal images caused by the upsampling process that are below 20 kHz.
-For example, upsampling an 8-kHz signal produces signal images at multiples of 8-kHz (that is, 8 kHz, 16 kHz, 24 kHz, etc.).
+For example, upsampling an 8-kHz signal produces signal images at multiples of 8-kHz (i.e., 8 kHz, 16 kHz, 24 kHz, etc.).
 The images at 8 kHz and 16 kHz are below 20 kHz and still audible to the listener; therefore, they must be filtered heavily to maintain a good quality output.
-The interpolation filter is designed to maintain at least 65-dB rejection of images that land below 7.455 F_S .
-In order to utilize the programmable interpolation capability, the F{Sref} should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual F_S is set using the NDAC divider.
-For example, if $F_S = 8$ kHz is required, then F{Sref} can be set to 48 kHz, and the DAC F_S set to F{Sref} /6.
+The interpolation filter is designed to maintain at least 65-dB rejection of images that land below 7.455 f_S .
+In order to utilize the programmable interpolation capability, the $f{S(ref)}$ should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual f_S is set using the NDAC divider.
+For example, if $f_S = 8$ kHz is required, then $f{S(ref)}$ can be set to 48 kHz, and the DAC f_S set to $f{S(ref)}/6$.
 This ensures that all images of the 8-kHz data are sufficiently attenuated well beyond a 20-kHz audible frequency range.